TuHechiceroFavorito/MazeNavigation/README.md

 ## Displaying the map
 The robot uses a black square to display a wall and a white square to display the absence of a wall.
 Each tile is represented by a square made up of 4 squares.
 The upper ones denote the North position and the left ones the West position.
 If both positions have a wall (a corner), the tile will be displayed with 3 black squares and 1 white square.
 With a bit of twicking for a couple of special cases, the robot displays in a neat way all the information recorded during the navigation process.

+# Files
+There are 2 files.
+The python file for easy reading, and the .vrpython file.
+This last file is the one that VEXcode uses to run the robot.